chathamadmin/NCDSS-DaySheets/README.txt

 	Create database named DSSDaysheets.

 	Run NCDSSDaysheets-CreateDatabase.sql script in 'database script' folder.

+	Alter the spc_get_DaysheetUpload stored procedure to use your county's state assigned Id.
+To do this, replace the 019 value in the following line "  [CTY-DAY-CTY] = '019',  " with your Id.

 	Create SQL Server Reporting Services site to use for reporting.